Hugo-Bo-Diaz/Tacocat-engine/README.md

 ### Camera

-* Use the WASD keys to move arount
+* Use the WASD keys to move around
 * Press the right mouse button to rotate
 * Press the Left Alt key along with the left mouse button to orbit around the origin
 * Press the shift key to move faster